-Sync Up Big Picture Goals With Activities Across Departments
+Sync Up "Big Picture" Goals With Activities Across Departments

-A modern Data Hub supports adding custom data to compliment core business systems data.
-That's vital in giving finance & planning analysts a well-rounded view of business as they build out strategies then later judge the results.
+An integrated corporate data hub and analytics platform is vital in giving finance, planning & other analysts a well-rounded view of business as they build out strategies and later judge the results.

 Corporate finance teams take their organizations to the next level when they actively partner in business processes throughout the organization, helping to make the performance of their enterprises more measurable and predictable.
-Top business intelligence solutions should help both financial and operational executives better align strategy with operational performance by allowing them to link corporate financials with operational analytics.
+Operational reporting solutions should help both financial and operational executives better align strategy with operational performance by allowing them to link corporate financials with operational analytics.